Gordon Richards (jockey): Training career

 Subsequently, Richards trained at Beckhampton and Ogbourne Maizey in Wiltshire, and finally Whitsbury, Hampshire.
 His training career was less stellar than his riding one, but not without success.

 His main owners were the partnership of Sir Michael Sobell and his son-in-law Lord Weinstock.
 They placed their first horse, London Cry, with Richards in 1957 and he went on to win the Cambridgeshire Handicap of 1958.
 Richards also trained Pipe Of Peace, the champion two-year-old colt of 1956.
 The Sobell/Weinstock owned colt Reform was probably his finest horse, winning 11 of his 14 starts including the Champion Stakes, St James's Palace Stakes and the Sussex Stakes.
 He also trained for Lady Beaverbrook when she took up her interest in racing.
-An early owner was Dorothy Paget and when she died he was an influence in Sobell and Weinstock purchasing her stud (Ballymacoll Stud), breeding and racing stock.
-His stable jockey for much of his training career was Scobie Breasley and when he retired Edward Hide took over.
+An early owner was Dorothy Paget, and when she died he was an influence in Sobell and Weinstock purchasing her Ballymacoll Stud, breeding and racing stock.
+His stable jockey for much of his training career was Scobie Breasley, and when he retired Edward Hide took over.

-At the end of the 1970 season, circumstances forced his hand and he had to give up training.
-Bookmaker William Hill, from whom he leased his stables, wished to restart his breeding operation there.
-Sobell and Weinstock negotiated to buy West Ilsley Stables from Jakie Astor, but a stipulation of the purchase was that incumbent trainer, Dick Hern, and stable jockey, Joe Mercer remained in place.
+At the end of the 1970 season, circumstances forced his hand and he had to give up training: the bookmaker William Hill, from whom he leased his stables, wished to restart his breeding operation there.
+Sobell and Weinstock negotiated to buy West Ilsley Stables from Jakie Astor, but a stipulation of the purchase was that incumbent trainer Dick Hern, and stable jockey Joe Mercer remained in place.
 He gave up training, but was elected an honorary member of the Jockey Club that year.

-Given the situation he took up the role of Racing Manager in 1971 to Sobell, Weinstock and Lady Beaverbrook and continued as such until his death.
+He took up the role of Racing Manager in 1971 to Sobell, Weinstock and Lady Beaverbrook, and continued as such until his death.
 In this capacity he worked closely with Hern and was particularly active in the purchasing of yearlings for Lady Beaverbrook.
-Under his management these owners had tremendous success with horses such as: Sun Prince, Sallust, Admetus, Cistus, Troy and Sun Princess (for Sobell/Weinstock) and Boldboy, Bustino, Relkino, Niniski and Petoski (for Lady Beaverbrook).
+Under his management these owners had tremendous success with horses such as Sun Prince, Sallust, Admetus, Cistus, Troy and Sun Princess (for Sobell/Weinstock), and Boldboy, Bustino, Relkino, Niniski and Petoski (for Lady Beaverbrook).